 - 62. Which of the following radioactive isotopes are used to detect whether or not an individual has a healthy thyroid?

-- A. $I^{131}$
+- A. I^{131}

-- $\overline{\mathrm{B.}}\ \mathrm{C}^{14}$
+- B. C14

 - C. glucose

-- $D. H_2$
+- D. H2

 - E. All of the above can be used.

-$I^{131}$ is a radioactive isotope that is used to detect whether the thyroid is healthy or not. $C^{14}$ is used to date the age of fossils.
-Glucose is not taken up by the thyroid. $H_2$ is a gas commonly found in the atmosphere.
+I^{131} is a radioactive isotope that is used to detect whether the thyroid is healthy or not.
+C^{14} is used to date the age of fossils.
+Glucose is not taken up by the thyroid.
+H_2 is a gas commonly found in the atmosphere.

-Learning Outcome: 02.01.04 Identify the beneficial and harmful uses of radiation.
+$Learning\ Outcome:\ 02.01.04\ Identify\ the\ beneficial\ and\ harmful\ uses\ of\ radiation.$

 - 63. Which of the following subatomic particles will be found within the nucleus of the atom?

-- A. protons & neutrons
+- A. protons and neutrons

-- B. protons & electrons
+- B. protons and electrons

-- C. electrons & neutrons
+- C. electrons and neutrons

 - D. only neutrons

 - E. only protons

-The nucleus of an atom will contain the protons & neutrons.
-Electrons are found in the electron orbitals which circle the nucleus.
+The nucleus of an atom will contain the protons and neutrons.
+Electrons are found in the electron orbitals that circle the nucleus.

-Learning Outcome: 02.01.01 Describe how protons, neutrons, and electrons relate to atomic
+Learning Outcome: 02.01.01 Describe how protons, neutrons, and electrons relate to atomic structure.

-structure.

-Section: 02.01
+Section: 02.01 Topic: Atomic Structure

-Topic: Chemistry

-- 64. Which of the following radiation uses is the one that is most likely to have beneficial and harmful consequences? - A. Using radiation to treat a cancer patient. - B. Using radiation to sterilize mail. - C. Using radiation to sterilize surgical equipment prior to a surgery. - D. Radiating fruits and vegetables prior to storage. - E. All of these will have beneficial and harmful consequences.
+- 64. Which of the following radiation uses is the one that is most likely to have both beneficial and harmful consequences? - A. using radiation to treat a cancer patient - B. using radiation to sterilize mail - C. using radiation to sterilize surgical equipment prior to a surgery - D. radiating fruits and vegetables prior to storage - E. All of the answer choices will have beneficial and harmful consequences.

-When using radiation on a person for cancer treatment there is the possibility of destroying healthy cells along with the cancer cells.
-Sterilizing mail, surgical equipment and fruits and vegetables tends not to have any type of consequence on people.
+When using radiation on a person for cancer treatment, there is the possibility of destroying healthy cells along with the cancer cells.
+Sterilizing mail, surgical equipment, and fruits and vegetables tends not to have any type of consequence on people.

-Learning Outcome: 02.01.04 Identify the beneficial and harmful uses of radiation.
+$Learning\ Outcome:\ 02.01.04\ Identify\ the\ beneficial\ and\ harmful\ uses\ of\ radiation.$

-65. Which of the following sequences correctly lists the bonds in order of strongest to weakest?

-A. double covalent - single covalent - ionic - hydrogen

-- B. single covalent double covalent ionic hydrogen - C. ionic- double covalent single covalent hydrogen - D. hydrogen double covalent single covalent ionic - E. double covalent single covalent hydrogen ionic bonds.
+- 65. Which of the following sequences correctly lists the bonds in order of strongest to weakest? - A. double covalent single covalent ionic hydrogen - B. single covalent double covalent ionic hydrogen - C. ionic- double covalent single covalent hydrogen - D. hydrogen double covalent single covalent ionic - E. double covalent single covalent hydrogen ionic

-The strongest bond listed here is the double covalent followed by the single covalent, ionic and then hydrogen bonds.
+The strongest bond listed here is the double covalent followed by the single covalent, ionic, and then hydrogen bonds.

-Learning Outcome: 02.02.03 Compare the relative strengths of ionic, covalent, and hydrogen
+Learning Outcome: 02.02.03 Compare the relative strengths of ionic, covalent, and hydrogen bonds.

-66. Which type of bond formation is responsible for the properties of water?
+- 66. Which type of bond formation is responsible for the properties of water?

-A. hydrogen
+- A. hydrogen

 - B. polar covalent

 - C. ionic

 - D. nonpolar covalent

 - E. None of these bonds play a role in the properties of water.